eddiechapman/pervade/README.md

 ## Getting Started

+### Download Award Data

-Download the NSF award data dumps by year from https://www.nsf.gov/awardsearch/download.jsp.
+Download the NSF award data dumps by year: https://www.nsf.gov/awardsearch/download.jsp.
 Extract all XML files to a shared folder.

+### Specify search terms
-Modify or create a text file called 'search_terms.txt'.
+Modify or create a text file called `search_terms.txt`.
 Add one search term per line.
 Store the file in the folder with the XML files.

+### Specify document location
-In pervade_award_parser.py, edit the path in set_directory() to reflect the location of the XML files.
+In `pervade_award_parser.py`, edit the path in `set_directory()` to reflect the location of the XML files.